|

 small-arms fire only.

-In late 1940 Finland bought 200 Boys ATRs from German captured stocks.
+In late 1940 Finland aquired 200 Boys ATRs from German captured stocks.

 The rifles were used on the front in the beginning of the Continuation